JoelBalmer/code-test-node-backend/README.md

 1. Head to [ocasta-room-booker.herokuapp.com](https://ocasta-room-booker.herokuapp.com/) the following URL where and you can make your requests
 2. For info on how URLs are formatted, what headers are needed, etc., head to [challenge.ocasta.com](http://challenge.ocasta.com/)
 3. List of users were not committed for security, see email for list of users
+4. Hit the appropriate api endpoint with valid request headers (and body data if required) and you should see returned the appropriate data and response codes (or error code and message).

 # Technical choices
 ##### Compromises